auth0-samples/auth0-react-native-sample/00-Login/README.md

 com.auth0samples://YOUR_DOMAIN/ios/com.auth0samples/callback,
 com.auth0samples://YOUR_DOMAIN/android/com.auth0samples/callback,
 ```

+> Replace YOUR_DOMAIN with your actual Auth0 domain value

 Add the same values to the "Allowed Logout URLs" field as well.
 This is required for the browser to redirect to the app after logging you out.